ianvillazana/pillow-place/README.md

 * Passwords are hashed so that they are not visible in the database
 * An account page that shows order history is accessible only to logged in users
 * Both guests and registered users can make purchases
+* Token authorization to ensure that only the correct registered user can make a purchase or cancel their orders
+* If the user had not previously logged out, the user will remain logged in until the authorization token expires

 ## Motivation